Sedb/DFSv2/README.md

 Server address is the meta data server address, port is the data-node port number, data path is a path to a directory to store the data blocks, and metadata port is the optional metadata port if it was ran in a different port other than the default port.

-Note: Since you most probably do not have many different computers at your disposition, you may run more than one data-node in the same computer but the listening port and their data block directory must be different.

 ### The list client